open-telemetry/opentelemetry-specification/specification/api-metrics.md

 alternative aggregations, so that metric instruments can be repuposed and their data can be examined in different ways.
 Using the default SDK, or an alternate one, we are able to change the interpretation of metric events at runtime.

-Other aggregations are available, especially for Measure instruments, where we are generally interested in a variety of forms of statistics, such as histogram and quantile summaries.
+Other standard aggregations are available, especially for Measure instruments, where we are generally interested in a variety of forms of statistics, such as histogram and quantile summaries.

+### Time

+Time is a fundamental property of metric events, but not an explicit one.
+Users do not provide explicit timestamps for metric events.
+The SDK is welcome to, but not required to capture the current timestamp for each event by reading from a clock.

+This non-requirement stems from a common optimization in metrics reporting, which is to configure metric data collection with a relatively small period (e.g., 1 second) and use a single timestamp to describe a batch of exported data, since the loss of precision is insignificant when aggregating data across minutes or hours of data.

+Aggregations are commonly computed over a series of events that fall into a contiguous region of time, known as the collection interval.
+Since the SDK controls decision to start collection, it is possible to collect aggregated metric data while only reading the clock once per collection interval.

+Counter and Measure instruments offer synchronous APIs for entering measurements.
+Metric events from Counter and Measure instruments happen when they happen, the moment the SDK receives the function call.

+The Observer instrument supports an asynchronous API, allowing the SDK to collect metric data on demand, once per collection interval.
+A single Observer instrument callback can enter multiple metric events associated with different label sets.
+Semantically, by definition, these observations are captured at a single instant in time, the instant that they became the current set of last-measured values.

+Because metric events are implicitly timestamped, we could refer to a series of metric events as a _time series_.
+However, we reserve the use of this term for the SDK specification, to refer to parts of a data format that express explicitly timestamped values, in a sequence, resulting from an aggregation of raw measurements over time.

 ### Metric Event Format